Policy last updated

 - avoid favouring one parent

-- act in accordance at all times with the best interest of the student and school community
+- act in accordance at all times in the best interests of the student and school community

 - act sensitively